feedaty/Feedaty_Badge-Magento2/README.md

 ```bash
  # composer require feedaty/module-badge2
 ```
-<b>In case of issues you can also add packagist to your project repositories:<b>
+<b>In case of issues you can also add packagist to your project repositories:</b>

 1. Add https://packagist.org to your project repositories in composer.json